A Helpful Guide For Hiking With Small Dogs

 You must maintain control of your dog at all times for the safety of your pet and for others.

-Keeping your dog leashed and in a body-harness will go a long way toward maintaining control.
+Keeping your dog leashed and in a body-harness helps greatly in maintaining control.

 Keep Your Dog Calm